 Christians have used symbols as expressions of their faith since the time of Jesus Christ.
 Biblical authors used symbolism in their writings, and readers employed many of them in their churches and homes.
-Some of the symbols that are used in Protestantism are also used in other branches of the Christian faith.
+Some symbols used in Protestantism are also used in other branches of the Christian faith.

 What does each symbol mean?
 What is the biblical basis for each symbol?
 How do Christians use each of these symbols?
 Keep reading to learn more.